 Autumnal tidings, readers.
 As I’ve noted before, I’m a good one for being late to the party, so I’ve only just learned about an excellent animated series, Over the Garden Wall (OtGW hereafter) from six years ago.
 The work is set on Halloween, which makes it a good one to discuss around now, and also plays with folkloric elements, which makes it fit well with this series.

-I became aware of the cartoon through another quite good series of video essays, What’s So Great About That?, in which Grace Lee thoughtfully discusses various aspects of film, animation, and culture.
-Her piece,“Over the Garden Wall: Why Is The Unknown So Familiar?”¹ sold me on the series—not a hard sell since, as I mentioned, it already fits with a field of interest of mine.
+I became aware of the cartoon through another source; a quite good series of video essays, What’s So Great About That?, in which Grace Lee thoughtfully discusses various aspects of film, animation, and culture.
+Her piece,“Over the Garden Wall: Why Is The Unknown So Familiar?”¹ sold me on the animated series—not a hard sell since, as I mentioned, it already fits with a field of interest of mine.
 In fact, I wondered why my hipper friends hadn’t already brought it to my attention.

 The setting the series spends much of its time in is called The Unknown, which is described in the first episode thus:²

 Somewhere lost in the clouded annals of history, lies a place that few have seen—a mysterious place, called The Unknown, where long-forgotten stories are revealed to those who travel through the wood.